logos-co/roadmap/content/nomos/monthly-reports/index.md

 ---
 title: Nomos Monthly Reports
 ---
-Here are the monthly reports that are generated.
+Here are the monthly reports that are generated for Nomos.